pymodbus-dev/pymodbus/doc/source/roadmap.rst

 - 3.7.X, bug fix release, hopefully with:
     - Not planned
 - 3.8.0, with:
+    - on dev:
+        - skip_encode, zero_mode parameters removed
     - Simplify PDU classes
     - Simplify transaction manager (central control point)
     - Remove ModbusControlBlock
     - new transaction handling
     - transaction 100% coverage
-    - skip_encode, zero_mode parameters removed
 - 4.0.0, with:
     - client async with sync/async API
     - Only one datastore, but with different API`s